cclienti/config/README.md

-# Some bashrc functions

-This repository provides useful bashrc functions to manage your PS1, handle the directory stack, and facilitate out of source builds.
+# My Linux Configurations

+This repository gather various configuration file and scripts for Linux systems.

+It contains configurations for:
+- Bash
+- Emacs
+- Sway